zalmoxisus/redux-devtools-filter-actions/README.md

 Redux DevTools Log Monitor Filterable
 =====================================

-Fork of [Redux DevTools Log Monitor](https://github.com/gaearon/redux-devtools-log-monitor) with the ability to specify actions to be hidden or shown in DevTools.
+A fork of [Redux DevTools Log Monitor](https://github.com/gaearon/redux-devtools-log-monitor) with the ability to specify actions to be hidden or shown in DevTools.

 ### Installation